avielrs/avielrs.github.io/about.md

 ---

 ### PROFILE
-My ambition to work in Data Science emanates from my interest to use science in real-world applications within businesses, thus in return making an impact through data findings.
-My aptitude for research, analytics, and communicating data makes Data Science an inherent career path for me.
+My ambition to work in Data Science progragates from my interest to use science in real-world applications within businesses, and in return making an impact through data findings.

 ### SKILLS